Get,

 Platelet disorders may bring forth different complications.
 These depend on the person and the exact disorder.

-As described above the first concern with platelet issues is the high chance of uncontrolled bleeding (hemorrhages) or risky blood clots forming.
+• Haemorrhages or Clotting Issues: As described above, the first concern with platelet issues is the high chance of uncontrolled bleeding (haemorrhages) or risky blood clots forming.
 These problems can be life-threatening and may need urgent help.

 If your PDW blood test results are not normal, or you have symptoms that hint at a bleeding or clotting issue, it’s vital to book an appointment with your healthcare provider.